djrumala/djrumala/README.md

 <h3 align="center"> AI Engineering Leader • Researcher • PhD in Computer Science </h3>

 ### 💡 About Me

-I am passionate about building AI systems that solve real-world problems and create meaningful impact for people and organizations.
-My tech journey began in software engineering, where I built mobile, IoT, and full-stack applications before pursuing a PhD focused on deep learning for healthcare and medical image analysis.
-Today, as Head of AI, I lead engineering teams across AI strategy, architecture, and implementation, bridging business objectives with scalable technical solutions.
-I remain connected to the research community as a reviewer for venues including MELBA, MICCAI, MIDL, and MIUA.
+I am a Machine Learning Engineer and AI Leader with a cross disciplinary background spanning software and hardware systems, enterprise AI, and medical informatics.
+I am passionate about building AI and software systems that solve real-world problems and create meaningful impact for people and organizations.
+I thrive in taking complete ownership of messy, ambiguous challenges and transform complex ideas into practical, scalable solutions.
+Currently, My tech journey began in software engineering, where I built mobile, IoT, and full-stack applications before pursuing a PhD focused on deep learning for healthcare and medical image analysis.
+While I am in the industry now, I remain connected to the research community as a reviewer for venues including MELBA, MICCAI, MIDL, and MIUA.

 ### ✨ My Interests
 - 🧮 Deep Learning